 Paths to Becoming a Medical Assistant

 - Find a doctor who will provide training.
 Although most employers now prefer medical assistants with a formal education, there are some who will provide on-site training.
 Arrange to meet with several doctors and express your passion for medical assisting and your desire to become a medical assistant.
-If you are accepted, you will receive intensive hands-on training under the direction of the doctor, nurses, and other medical professionals.
+If accepted, you will receive intensive hands-on training under the direction of doctors, nurses, and other medical professionals.

-Option 2 – Official Training Programs Through Accredited Programs
+Option 2 – Formal Training Through Accredited Programs

 - On-Campus Training Programs -

-On-campus medical assistant training programs are those that require students to attend all classes and laboratory sessions on a physical campus.
-The programs have set schedules and may be held during day, afternoon, or evening hours.
+On-campus medical assistant training programs require you to attend all classes and laboratory sessions in a traditional campus setting.
+These programs have set schedules and may hold classes during day, afternoon, or evening hours.